 - Massachusetts Office of Coastal Zone Management Publications - A variety of fact sheets, brochures, guides, maps, and other material are available to the public through this page.

-- EstuaryLIVE - This website provides more than 100 free, interactive field trips over the internet, hosted by the National Oceanic and Atmospheric Administration's (NOAAA) National Estuarine Research Reserves in collaboration with the U.S. Environmental Protection Agency's National Estuary Programs.
+- EstuaryLIVE - This website provides more than 100 free, interactive field trips over the internet, hosted by NOAA's National Estuarine Research Reserves in collaboration with EPA's National Estuary Programs.

 - Jean-Michel Cousteau Ocean Adventures: For Educators - This web page hosted by PBS links to resources designed primarily for middle school educators and students in both formal and informal educational settings, including online videos.

 - NOAA Education Resources - This website provides a range of multimedia materials on oceans and coasts, marine life, and related topics.

 - Board of Underwater Archaeological Resources - The Board is the sole trustee of the underwater heritage of Massachusetts and encourages the discovery and reporting, as well as the preservation and protection, of underwater archaeological resources.
 The Board maintains a library/resource center that is available to the public (advanced scheduling is necessary).

 - Bridge - Supported by the National Sea Grant Office, National Oceanographic Partnership Program, and National Marine Educators Association, Bridge is a collection of education resources available online, including a resource center for teachers.